-These days, tubing mascara can be found at all price points and everywhere from your neighborhood Target and CVS to Sephora and high-end department stores.
+These days, tubing mascara can be found at all price points and everywhere from your neighborhood Target or Walgreens to Sephora, Dermstore, Blue Mercury, and high-end department stores.
 I learned from my experience that price does not equal quality, but not all tubing mascaras are created equal.

 Reviewing Tubing Mascaras